michaelbabiy/MBParallaxScrollView/README.md

 MBParallaxScrollView
 ====================

-The simplest way to implement parallax scroll view.
+The simplest way to implement parallax scroll view in Swift.

 twitter: @michaelbabiy